Travelling to Ireland:

 - It also possible to use the Luas (tram-service) Green Line to travel between the city centre and UCD, however the closest stops to the UCD campus are roughly a half-hour walk from campus (either Milltown or Windy Arbour Luas stops).

 - The Dart is commuter rail system which runs along the coast of the Irish Sea.
 The closest dart station to the UCD Belfield campus is Booterstown trains station which is also roughly a half-hour walk from the main campus.
+There is a shuttle service to and from UCD to Sydney Parade Dart stop in the morning and afternoon.

 - Taxis between UCD and Dublin city centre will cost roughly €15-€20, however this may vary significantly depending on the city centre location and time of day.
 There are usually an adequate number of taxis in operation in the city centre at any given time.
 It is possible to hail a taxi from the street, but convenient taxi ranks are located on O'Connell Street, Middle Abbey Street, Dame Street and St. Stephens Green.